jennysloane/jfsloane/content/home/experience.md

         * Studying the effects of interruptions on diagnostic decision-making
         * Conducting research to improve diagnostic decision-making and reduce errors in medicine
+        * Delivered a series of 8 workshops on "Introduction to R and Programming" to over 30 employees

   - title: PhD Student